LLNL/conduit/src/docs/sphinx/index.rst

 blueprint
 ~~~~~~~~~~
- - Provides interfaces for common higher-level conventions and data protocols (eg. describing a “mesh”) using Conduit.
+ - Provides interfaces for common higher-level conventions and data exchange protocols (eg. describing a “mesh”) using Conduit.
  - *No optional dependancies*

 See the :doc:`user` for more details on these libraries.